PaloAltoNetworks/Splunk-Apps/Splunk_TA_paloalto/bin/lib/pandevice/README.rst

 Palo Alto Networks Device Framework
 ===================================

-The Palo Alto Networks Device Framework is a way to interact with Palo Alto Networks devices (including Next-generation Firewalls and Panorama) using the device API that is object oriented and conceptually similar to interaction with the device via the GUI or CLI.
+The Device Framework is a mechanism for interacting with Palo Alto Networks devices (including physical and virtualized Next-generation Firewalls and Panorama).
+The Device Framework is object oriented and mimics the traditional interaction with the device via the GUI or CLI/API.

 * Documentation: http://pandevice.readthedocs.io
 * Overview: http://paloaltonetworks.github.io/pandevice